 POST /send-feedback HTTP/1.1 Content-Type: application/x-www-form-urlencoded who=Matt&text=I+want+more+examples

-Very special is also space character.
+Very special is also a space character.
 URLs cannot contain spaces.

 Within the URL it is encoded as